Questions? Call or text.

 Let's take a closer look at both options.

-Bluetooth Classic (only available with Phonak and Orka)
+Bluetooth Classic (only available with Phonak and Sennheiser)

-• Notifications are harder to control and annoying since your phone thinks these hearing aids are regular headphones.
-Some users complain that an incoming text message shifts the hearing aids out of listening mode for a second and interrupts the flow of conversation or focus
+• Notifications are harder to control and can be annoying because your phone thinks these hearing aids are regular headphones.
+Some users complain that an incoming text message shifts the hearing aids out of listening mode for a second and interrupts the flow of conversation or focus.

 ASHA (available in most other Bluetooth hearing aids)